Guide to Recurring Payments in WordPress

 Method 1: WP Simple Pay With Stripe

-If you’re looking to implement recurring payments on your website, you have a couple of options.
+If you’re accepting recurring payments on your WordPress website, you have a couple of options.
 We’ll look at two of the best techniques you can use.
 The first option is to use a combination of the Stripe payment processor and a WordPress plugin.

 Step 1: Create Your Stripe Account